rtmigo/commie/README.md

 # Group single line comments

-Single-line comments are adjacent to each other:
+When single-line comments are adjacent, it makes sense to consider them together:

 ```cpp
 // Group A: A short comment